RVHUSA/CSS-frameworks-ca/README.md

 # Echoes

-Echoes is a small social media web app project with the motto: *"what stays after"*.
+Echoes is a small social media project with the motto: *"what stays after"*.
 The motto reflects the idea that posts, interactions, and impressions on social media leave a lasting mark, even after the moment has passed.

 ## Project Overview